lbeverly/docs/setup/projects.md

 ### Viewing Server Accounts

-If your Project is configured to create server accounts for users, you can view a list of user accounts that `sftd` will create on servers under the "Permissions" tab.
+If your project is configured to create server accounts for users, you can view a list of user accounts that `sftd` will create on servers under the "Permissions" tab.